andrew/ultimate-awesome/README.md

 - [awesome-wpf](https://github.com/Carlos487/awesome-wpf) - A collection of awesome WPF resources, libraries and UI controls.
 - [awesome-duckdb](https://github.com/davidgasquez/awesome-duckdb) - 🦆 A curated list of awesome DuckDB resources.
 - [awesome-arr](https://github.com/Ravencentric/awesome-arr) - A collection of *arrs and related stuff.
+- [DevSecOps](https://github.com/hahwul/DevSecOps) - ♾️ Collection and Roadmap for everyone who wants DevSecOps.
+Hope your DevOps are more safe 😎.
 - [awesome-bookmarks](https://github.com/PanJiaChen/awesome-bookmarks) - :sparkling_heart: A curated list of awesome things .
 - [awesome-games-of-coding](https://github.com/michelpereira/awesome-games-of-coding) - A curated list of games that can teach you how to learn a programming language.
 - [awesome-rat](https://github.com/alphaSeclab/awesome-rat) - RAT And C&C Resources.
 250+ Open Source Projects, 1200+ RAT/C&C blog/video.